logicalclocks/logicalclocks.github.io/docs/user_guides/projects/python/environment_history.md

     <figcaption>Figure 2:  You can see custom commands that were used to create the environment by clicking on the button pointed. </figcaption>
   </figure>
 </p>

-# Conclusion
-In this guide, you have learned how you can track the changes of your Python environment.